 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Author Name: _Xue DENG__(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

+Axonal degeneration associated in carpal tunnel syndrome is indicative of surgical decompression.
+However, our current severity gradation system cannot clearly indicate its co-existence.
+On the other hand, although the conventional methods, such as EMG or biopsy, can be sensitive and accurate for confirming its co-existence, both of the methods are restricted in clinical practice due to their invasiveness.

+To overcome these shortcomings, we developed a non-invasive approach, using nerve conduction studies and ultrasound.
+This assessment protocol can not only indicate axonal degeneration non-invasively, but also bears overall satisfactory sensitivity and specificity, which has been evidenced in our previous studies.
+By taking these advantages into account, this protocol can be easily applied in clinical practice and facilitate clinicians to figure out a better plan of care.

 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Author Name: _Xue Deng__(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+This technique is featured by its non-invasiveness, efficiency and convenience.
+In terms of its overall satisfactory sensitivity and specificity, it can indicate the pathological stage of the disease more clearly.
+Generally speaking, this assessment package can be easily applied by clinicians to better plan out the treatment regime.

 OPTIONAL Interview Statements: (Said by you on camera) - All interview statements may be edited for length and clarity.